tarantool/doc/doc/reference/index.rst

     ^^^

-    Third-party Lua modules for Tarantool
+    Third-party Lua modules for Tarantool.

     ---